-The Katsuura Tracking and Communication Station was established in Katsuura, Chiba, in February, 1968 as Katsuura radiowave tracking base of the Science and Technology Agency (STA) Space Development Headquarter, and was affiliated with the National Space Development Agency in October, 1969.
+The Katsuura Tracking and Communications Station was established in Katsuura, Chiba, in February, 1968 as Katsuura radiowave tracking base of the Science and Technology Agency (STA) Space Development Headquarter, and was affiliated with the National Space Development Agency in October, 1969.

 The main role of this Station is to track and control satellites.
 After receiving telemetry from satellites, it checks their location, altitude, and instrument functions.
 It also sends commands to satellites as required, in order to maintain and control them.

 Apart from the 20-meter, 13-meter, 11-meters and 10-meter diameter parabolic antennas, we have a tracking and control facility, a power supply facility, and the Nonozuka collimation tower (on Nonozuka Mountain).

 (total of four antennas)